Different Types of Harassment in the Workplace

 The Law and Your Options

 Laws regarding workplace harassment are enforced by the Equal Employment Opportunity Commission.
-Any individual who believes that his or her employment rights have been violated may file a charge of discrimination with the EEOC.
+Any individual who believes that their employment rights have been violated may file a charge of discrimination with the EEOC.

-However, prior to doing so, victims should usually make an effort to resolve the situation internally.
-One option is to reach out to the offending individual directly.
+However, prior to doing so, the EEOC advises that victims should usually make an effort to address the situation by reaching out to the offending individual directly.
 Describe your feelings and the unacceptable language or behavior and request that it stop.
 Another option could involve contacting your supervisor for assistance if you are uncomfortable confronting the offender directly.

 In cases where the perpetrator is your supervisor or if you are uncomfortable approaching her/him, you can contact either the Human Resources department or your supervisor's boss and request redress.
 In addition, many organizations have designated an EEO or workplace complaint officer specializing in these issues who can be contacted for a confidential consultation.